Pedro-HMV/Pedro-HMV/README.md

 My name is Pedro Vilela.

-I'm a junior developer from Brazil.
+I'm a junior developer from Brazil, currently working as a backend web developer with Python/Django.

-I'm currently focusing on improving my Python knowledge, focusing on web and automation (Selenium, Requests, Django, Flask).

-I'm also a podcaster and I've been working on a website for my podcast, which is called **Interzone**.
+I have a lot of interest in all things Python, really focused on improving my overall knowledge of the language, as well as the web in general.

+I have a podcast called **Interzone**.
 If you speak portuguese, <a href="https://open.spotify.com/show/4BeFulmVxleaJYaXQmtl8P?si=e759e601db2b4605" target="_blank">check us out on Spotify!</a>

-For that, I'm using Django, HTML e pure CSS.
-I'll include a link once the site is live.

-I've also worked with some other programming languages, which you can check below.
+I've also worked with some other programming languages and frameworks, which you can check below.

 ## PORTUGUÊS 🇧🇷